 Special Forces Hero is based on the 4th revised and enlarged edition of Anders Lassens krig, Anders Lassens krig which was originally published in Danish in 2010 and has since appeared in several new editions and reprints.
 For every new reprint or edition the book has been slightly – in some cases, more than just slightly – improved thanks to corrections and new information offered by the various researchers and experts who have been helping me throughout this decade long work-in-progress, by kind readers or, in many cases, by people who had particular knowledge of the events described, often because their fathers or grandfathers had participated in them.
 I am very grateful for all these contributions.
 Keep them coming!

 After the publication Special Forces Hero and Ο Πόλεμος του Andy in early 2021, the Dutch researcher Niels Henkemans (twitter.com/niels_1944) made me aware of certain German documents regarding Operation Basalt (Sark, 3-4 October 1942) which I had missed when I wrote the chapters on Operation BASALT a dozen years earlier, notably the death certificates of the German soldiers who died on Sark on 3-4 October 1942 and certain reports from local German army units to higher commands.
 This material allowed me to clear up some of the loose ends of the story.
 The following is a revised version of the relevant chapters of Special Forces Hero.
-So far, it has been included in the Danish audio book version of Anders Lassens krig audio book verson of Anders Lassens krig (January 2022) and will be included in future editions of the various printed and e-book versions.
+So far, it has been included in the Danish audio book version of Anders Lassens krig audio book verson of Anders Lassens krig (January 2022) and in the 5th revised and expanded edition of the printed book (April 2024).

 Articles, reviews, video talks etc. on Lassen